n-anna49/gcp-challenge-backend/README.md

 The application was containerized using Docker for portability.
 The Dockerfile sets up the instructions for building the image.
 The .dockerignore file prevents unnecessary files from being put in the image.

+The apiconfig.yaml defines the API for the web app, and the cloudbuild.yaml defines the build configuration for automation.